 Accommodation in a Alpine Hütte

 Remote huts that range from the basic to the surprisingly comfortable

-For the first and last nights of your holiday, you will be accommodated in Ehrwald, either in a lovely local hotel or guesthouse.
+For the first and last nights of your holiday, you will be accommodated in Ehrwald in the cosy and alpine Hotel Alpin, on a B&B basis.
+This gives you the freedom and opportunity to explore the village and head out for dinner at a local restaurant.
 For the nights along the tour you will be accommodated in mountain huts or alms, and one village hotel, all on a half board basis.
 The alms are working mountain farms and many have their own livestock, and so you will find yourself eating and drinking some of their own products, cheeses, milks and cakes.
 In the huts and alms you will sleep in dormitory-style accommodation, in bunk beds or in some cases, on sleeping platforms where you sleep on mattresses in a row alongside one another.
 On some nights, it is possible to upgrade to a private room, subject to availability and a supplement of £15 per person per night – see the individual factsheets for details.
 The washing facilities are communal, with shared washbasins and showers, and in some cases, coin operated showers.
 In the hotels, you stay in private en-suite rooms.
 The mountain huts offer a hospitable atmosphere and great camaraderie amongst fellow walkers.
 They are also fantastic vantage points to watch the sun go down behind striking limestone cliffs.

 Food in the Mountains